 How to Measure for Carpet in 4 Simple Steps

 Some carpet salespeople are not well trained at the art of Carpet Measuring and may say you require more carpet material than you actually need!
-Whether the bad measuring is intentional or just a miscalculation, it could cost you hundreds or thousands more than necessary.
-Get several bids to compare and verify or learn how to double-check the measurements yourself!
+Whether the inaccurate measuring is intentional or just a miscalculation, it could cost you hundreds or thousands more than necessary.

 To help prevent over-measuring, let me show you how to measure your home for carpet YOURSELF in just four simple steps.
 Doing this can help you avoid being overcharged for the carpet, and can also save you money on the padding and installation costs too.